EcoGRAPH/ecograph.github.io/obesity.md

 ## Publications

-* Dwomoh, F. K., M. C. Wimberly, M. A. Cochrane, and I. Numata.
-2019.
-Forest degradation promotes fire during drought in moist tropical forests of Ghana.
-Forest Ecology and Management 440: 158-158.
+* Michimi, A., and M. C. Wimberly.
+2015.
+Food environment and adult obesity in US metropolitan areas.
+Geospatial Health 10: 368.
+* Michimi, A., and M. C. Wimberly.
+2012.
+Natural environments, obesity, and physical activity in nonmetropolitan areas of the United States.
+Journal of Rural Health 28: 398-407.
-* Dwomoh, F. K., and M. C. Wimberly.
-2017.
-Fire regimes and forest resilience: alternative vegetation states in the West African tropics.
-Landscape Ecology 32: 1849-1865.
+* Michimi, A., and M. C. Wimberly.
+2010a.
+Spatial patterns of obesity and associated risk factors in the conterminous U.S. American Journal of Preventive Medicine 39: e1-12.
-* Dwomoh, F. K., and M. C. Wimberly.
-2017.
-Fire regimes and their drivers in the Upper Guinean Region of West Africa.
-Remote Sensing 9: 1117.
+* Michimi, A., and M. C. Wimberly.
+2010b.
+Associations of supermarket accessibility with obesity and fruit and vegetable consumption in the conterminous United States.
+International Journal of Health Geographics 9: 49.
-* Vogelmann, J. E., P. V. Khoa, D. X. Lan, J. Shermeyer, H. Shi, M. C. Wimberly, H. T. Duong, and L. V. Huong, L.V., 2017.
-Assessment of Forest Degradation in Vietnam Using Landsat Time Series Data.
-Forests, 8(7), 238.
-* Liu, Z., M. C. Wimberly, F. K Dwomoh.
-2017.
-Vegetation dynamics in the Upper Guinean Forest region of West Africa from 2001 to 2015.
-Remote Sensing.
-9(1): 5.